Loading...

 Licensed childcare center locations, addresses, capacity information, and age groups served are sourced from the Ontario Ministry of Education's Licensed Child Care Database, available through the Province of Ontario's Ontario Data Catalogue.
 This registry includes all legally-operating childcare facilities that meet provincial standards for safety, staff qualifications, and program quality, ensuring families have access to verified, compliant care options.

 Address search and geocoding (converting addresses to map coordinates) are powered by Google Places API and Google Geocoding API, providing accurate address suggestions and location data for the Greater Toronto Area.
 Interactive neighborhood maps utilize Google Maps to display precise geographic locations.
-Distance calculations use Manhattan distance estimation, optimized for Toronto's grid-based street layout, with a 10% adjustment factor to account for diagonal routes and non-perfect grid patterns.
-This provides realistic walking distance estimates that reflect actual urban navigation patterns.
-When viewing neighborhood information without entering a specific address, all distance values (to schools, childcare centers, etc.) are calculated from the geographic center of the neighborhood.
+Distance calculations use the Haversine formula to compute straight-line distance, then apply a 2.0x walking distance multiplier to account for Toronto's street grid, buildings, and non-direct routes.
+This approximation provides realistic walking distance estimates that closely match Google Maps walking directions.

 Note: HomeTurf is an independent research tool and is not affiliated with or endorsed by any government agency, school board, or childcare provider.
 All data is presented for informational purposes only to support neighborhood research and decision-making.